 Reduce Energy Costs

 The best way to cut energy costs is through proper maintenance and use of the compressed air system.
 Leaks and dirty filters require maintenance on a regular basis.
 Energy savings can also be realized when replacing outdated motors and controls with high efficiency models that often pay for themselves in a short period of time.
-The most important factor to dramatically boost efficiency is proper use.
+The most important factor to dramatically boost efficiency is to use proper compressed air products.
 The Super Air Knife uses only 1/3 of the compressed air of typical blowoffs used in cleaning, cooling and drying operations and can be instantly cycled on and off.

 Reduce Noise Levels